 How Stronger Security for Mobile OS Creates Challenges for Testing Applications

-Additionally, the overall number of common vulnerabilities identified annually continues to grow.
-Although these are not all related to mobile applications, this trend is concerning, in the last ten years alone CVEs have increased from 7,000 to nearly 40,000 in 2024.
+This trend is concerning: in the last 10 years alone CVEs have increased from 7,000 to nearly 40,000 in 2024.
 These are just the CVEs that are identified, and the capabilities for this identification may decrease.
-Since 1999 the CVE’s mission has been to identify, catalog and define disclosed vulnerabilities.
-However, because of its operation as a United States government-funded initiative, budget cuts and staff reductions may begin to affect the discovery and sharing of data about common vulnerabilities.
+Since 1999, the CVE’s mission has been to identify, catalog and define disclosed vulnerabilities.
+However, because of its operation as a U.S. government-funded initiative, budget cuts and staff reductions may begin to affect the discovery and sharing of data about common vulnerabilities.

 So with the increase in vulnerabilities and potential risk growing, and the tightening of OS security constraints making it more challenging to thoroughly test for these risks, a virtual hardware platform like Corellium is critical.
 Our platform offers many options of jailbroken virtual iOS devices paired with the ability to mix and match the iOS operating system version for testing.